pm67nz/git-novice/_episodes/04-changes.md

 teaching: 20
 exercises: 0
 questions:
-- "How do I record changes in Git?"
+- "How do I record changes in Pijul?"
 - "How do I check the status of my version control repository?"
 - "How do I record notes about what changes I made and why?"
 objectives:
-- "Go through the modify-add-commit cycle for one or more files."
+- "Go through the modify-record cycle for one or more files."
-- "Explain where information is stored at each stage of Git commit workflow."
+- "Explain where information is stored at each stage of the Pijul workflow."
-- "Distinguish between descriptive and non-descriptive commit messages."
+- "Distinguish between descriptive and non-descriptive patch descriptions."
 keypoints:
-- "`git status` shows the status of a repository."
+- "`pijul status` shows the status of a repository."
-- "Files can be stored in a project's working directory (which users see), the staging area (where the next commit is being built up) and the local repository (where commits are permanently recorded)."
+- "Files can be stored in a project's working directory (which users see), and the local repository (where commits are permanently recorded)."
-- "`git add` puts files in the staging area."
+- "`pijul add` tells Pijul to start tracking files."
-- "`git commit` saves the staged content as a new commit in the local repository."
+- "`pijul record` saves any changes to the tracked files as a new patch in the local repository."
-- "Always write a log message when committing changes."
+- "Always write a log message when recording patches."
 ---

 First let's make sure we're still in the right directory.